docarray/docarray/docs/user_guide/sending/api/fastAPI.md

-# Use DocArray with FastAPI
+# FastAPI

-FastAPI is a high-performance web framework for building APIs with Python.
+[FastAPI](https://fastapi.tiangolo.com/) is a high-performance web framework for building APIs with Python based on Python type hints.
 It's designed to be easy to use and supports asynchronous programming.
-Since [`DocArray` documents are Pydantic Models (with a twist)](../user_guide/representing/first_step.md) they can be easily integrated with FastAPI, and provide a seamless and efficient way to work with multimodal data in FastAPI-powered APIs.
+Since [`DocArray` documents are Pydantic Models (with a twist)](../../representing/first_step.md) they can be easily integrated with FastAPI, and provide a seamless and efficient way to work with multimodal data in FastAPI-powered APIs.

+!!! note
+    you need to install FastAPI to follow this section
+    ```
+    pip install fastapi
+    ```

 First, you should define schemas for your input and/or output Documents: